achuchulev/tfc-api-get-output/README.md

 ```

 ```
-Note: You can achieve that using tfe provider
+Note: You can do that also using tfe provider

 resource "tfe_variable" "test" {
   key          = "words_number"